Denys Wilkinson: Life

-He was born on 5 September 1922 in Leeds, Yorkshire and educated at Loughborough Grammar School and Jesus College, Cambridge, graduating in 1943.
+Wilkinson was born on 5 September 1922 in Leeds, Yorkshire and educated at Loughborough Grammar School and Jesus College, Cambridge, graduating in 1943.

 After wartime work on the British and Canadian Atomic Energy projects, he returned to Cambridge in 1946, where he was awarded a PhD in 1947 and held posts culminating as Reader in Nuclear Physics from 1956–1957.
 From 1944 to 1959, he was a fellow of Jesus College, Cambridge.

 He was made a Fellow of the Royal Society in 1956.

 In 1957 he went to the University of Oxford as Professor of Nuclear Physics, and won the Fernand Holweck Medal and Prize the same year.
 In 1959 he became Professor of Experimental Physics at Oxford, and from 1962 to 1976 was head of the Department of Nuclear Physics.
 While he held his professorship at Oxford, he was a Fellow (there called a Student) of Christ Church, Oxford.
 He was knighted in 1974.
 In 2001 the Nuclear Physics Laboratory at the University of Oxford, which he had helped to create, was renamed the Denys Wilkinson Building in his honour.

-Denys Wilkinson served as chairman for both the Physics III Committee and the Electronic Experiments Committee at CERN.
+Wilkinson served as chairman for both the Physics III Committee and the Electronic Experiments Committee at CERN.